-- Develop pre and post birth plans to support the mother in addressing the need and risk issues, such as referring her to a drug and alcohol service or a residential service for a parenting assessment after the discharge from hospital.
+- Support in the development of pre and post birth plans to support the mother in addressing the presenting issues such as referring her to a drug and alcohol service or a residential service for a parenting assessment after the discharge from hospital.

-- Coordinate support services and clarify who has responsibility for providing case management and implementing components of the plan.
+- Assist in coordinating support services and clarify who has responsibility for providing case management and implementing components of the plan.

-- Determine the process for referring to Child FIRST or re-reporting to child protection where the unborn report will be closed.
+- Determine the process for referring to Child FIRST/The Orange Door or re-reporting to Child Protection where the unborn report will be closed.

 Fathers and extended family members play an important role in the lives of children.
 The father and extended family should participate in case conferences where appropriate, provided the mother consents to their involvement.

 An unborn child report should generally be closed soon after the case conference where an agreed upon plan has been developed to support the mother.